hubotio/hubot/docs/scripting.md

         # rest of code here
 ```

 For the second example, it's worth thinking about what messages the user would see.
-If you have an error handler that replies to the user, you may not need to add a custom
+If you have an error handler that replies to the user, you may not need to add a custom message and could send back the error message provided to the `get()` request, but of course it depends on how public you want to be with your exception reporting.

 ## Documenting Scripts